 Traditional Hatha Yoga Teacher Training in India

 One month yoga teacher training program to experience the intensive and spiritual teachings and practices of traditional Hatha yoga - with more emphasis on breathing, awareness, meditation and practical philosophy to live an enlightened life in society.
-Also, you will be presented with a professional yoga teacher certification diploma, recognized by Yoga Alliance, with which you can start teaching yoga professionally around the world.
+Also, you will be presented with a professional yoga teacher certification, from Yoga Alliance

 Type of Event